sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/3-sharing-properties-using-custom-events/README.md

   <app-cuisine-type-list *ngIf="apiKey"></app-cuisine-type-list>
 ```

-Note the use of property and event bindings on the child component directives.
+Note the use of property and event bindings on the child-component directives. ```(keySaved)="updateKey()`` is a custom event binding
+that allows the key-manager component to signal the dashboard that the key has changed and needs to be saved.

 ### c: Wire up the dashboard component module to manage the storage of the api key